CharleneMcKeown/DevOps-and-Containers/README.md

 Congratulations on completing the lab, we hope you found it useful and engaging.
 To summarise, you have:

-1. Created a Kubernetes cluster in Azure and a project in VSTS to host and run your code
+1. Created a Kubernetes cluster in Azure and a project in Azure DevOps to host and run your code
-1. Set up a Continuous Delivery pipeline in VSTS & linked to your Azure environment (no small feat!)
+1. Set up a Continuous Delivery pipeline in Azre DevOps & linked to your Azure environment (no small feat!)
 1. Tested the pipeline and monitored your application running in the Kubernetes service
 1. Set up a Continuous Integration pipeline to feed new code changes straight through to the CD pipeline
-1. Used Git and VS Code to Clone the code repository to your machine, then edited the code and pushed it back to VSTS
+1. Used Git and VS Code to Clone the code repository to your machine, then edited the code and pushed it back to Azure DevOps
 1. Automatically triggered a new build through CI which has pushed your changes straight to your live website

 DevOps is by no means simple, but you've covered a lot of ground and tackled the core principals of CI, CD and working with code.
 Well done.